 Availability of in-park internet is governed by park regulations.
-For those who desire internet access we do offer wireless (and wired) internet service for a fee at the following approved locations:
+Also, due to limited bandwidth, access to the internet is limited to one device at a time, per room.
+For those who desire internet access we do offer wireless (and wired) internet service to hotel guests for free at the following approved locations:

 Available necessary infrastructure to support internet service is relatively old (1990’s).
 In-park internet service is slower than typical residential, business, or workplace service.
 For example, average home service can deliver 50mbps-70mbps downloads and coffee shops average 10mbps-20mbps, whereas in-park service averages 1.5 mbps.
 This means that in Yellowstone it would take:

 • One minute to download a single song

 • Eight minutes to upload one cell phone photo